spine/spine.site/app/views/docs/introduction.md

 Then you should experiment with the [getting started guide](<%= docs_path("started") %>), learning about [generating Spine apps](<%= docs_path("app") %>), and using [Hem](<%= docs_path("hem") %>).

-Finally it is definitely recommended to browse the source of the example applications, such as the [Todos](http://github.com/maccman/spine.todos) and [Contacts](http://github.com/maccman/spine.contacts) apps.
+Finally it is definitely recommended to browse [the source of spine itself](http://github.com/spine/spine) as well as the source of some example applications, such as the [Todos](http://github.com/maccman/spine.todos) and [Contacts](http://github.com/maccman/spine.contacts) apps.

 ##Companion guide